 - International Patients

-At Mayo Clinic in Minnesota, doctors trained in gynecology, urology and gynecologic surgery diagnose and treat women who have pelvic organ prolapse.
+At Mayo Clinic's campus in Minnesota, doctors trained in gynecology, urology and gynecologic surgery diagnose and treat women who have pelvic organ prolapse.

 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.